How to Protect Your Fine Jewelry During Exercise, Travel & Daily Life

 Common Mistakes Active People Make

-• Forgetting to remove jewelry before gym: Set phone reminder or create routine
+• Forgetting to remove jewelry before the gym: Set a phone reminder or build it into your pre-workout routine

-• Leaving jewelry in gym bag: Easy to lose or steal - use locker or leave at home
+• Leaving jewelry in an open gym bag: Easy to lose or steal — use a locker or leave at home

 • Swimming with jewelry: Chlorine damage and loss risk — always remove

-• Not cleaning after sweaty activities: Sweat accelerates tarnishing - quick rinse essential
+• Not cleaning after sweaty activities: Sweat accelerates alloy oxidation — a quick rinse is essential

 • Wearing loose rings during activity: Can slip off — ensure proper fit or remove